lemol/ant-design-icons-elm-ui/README.md

 It is the implementation for [mdgriffith/elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/) of [ant-design-icons](https://github.com/ant-design/ant-design-icons/tree/master/packages).

-Try this live example on Ellie or navigate to the [complete showcase](https://ant-design-icons-elm-ui.vercel.app)!
+Try the below example [on Ellie](https://ellie-app.com/new) or navigate to the [complete showcase](https://ant-design-icons-elm-ui.vercel.app)!

 ```elm
 module Main exposing (main)